Single Band si5351 Digital VFO

 Tiny85_si5351vfo: This software zip file available here

-STANDARD VFO for those just wanting to
+includes the HEX file for the STANDARD VFO for those just wanting to

-program an ATtiny85 directly, and the I2C
+program an ATtiny85 directly, and the I2C driver software for the

-driver software for the specific type of I2C LCD display used.
-The
+specific type of I2C LCD display used.

 Be careful!
 Please